Parent’s Guide to Child Abuse/Molestation Risk Management Program

 4. Policies On Child Abuse/Molestation

-Limit One On One Contact: It is this organization’s policy that no activities shall take place involving one on one contact between a single, non-related league volunteer and a child, if such activities can be practically avoided.
+Limit One On One Contact: It is this organization’s policy that no activities should take place involving one on one contact between a single, non-related league volunteer and a child, if such activities can be practically avoided.
 Instead, a “buddy system” is encouraged where two (2) adults should always be present during practices, games, carpooling, and special events.

-Prohibition of Sleepovers: All sports organization sanctioned team or league sleepover activities are prohibited whether overnight parties or traveling to away games.
+Prohibition of Sleepovers: All sports organization sanctioned team or league sleepover activities should be prohibited whether overnight parties or traveling to away games.
 Exception: Teams traveling to far away tournaments can have sleepovers if each child is either accompanied by his/her parent or is being supervised by two (2) adults who are in each other’s presence at all times.

 Touch Policy: Touch is acceptable only if it is “respectful and appropriate”.
 Some experts have adopted a no touch policy, but most experts believe that “no touch” is an over-reaction and is ultimately damaging in itself and not practical.